-Situated in the northwest corner of the South Island, the Kahurangi National Park is New Zealand’s second largest national park at 452,002 hectares (111,6921 acres) in size.
+Situated in the northwest corner of the South Island, the Kahurangi National Park is New Zealand’s second-largest national park at 452,002 hectares (111,6921 acres) in size.
 It’s also one of our younger national parks, established in 1996.

 The word ‘Kahurangi’ when translated has various meanings, one of which is ‘treasured possession’ – an appropriate name for this incredibly diverse area.
-Spanning mountains to marshland and forest to coast, the Kahurangi National Park is home to a variety of native wildlife, including the great spotted kiwi and weta (a flightless insect that look a bit like grasshopper).
+Spanning mountains to marshland and forest to coast, the Kahurangi National Park is home to a variety of native wildlife, including the great spotted kiwi and weta (a flightless insect that looks a bit like a grasshopper).

 Motueka and Takaka are the best towns to access the park, with the Heaphy Track a popular drawcard for hikers over the summer months and mountain bikers over winter (from May to November).
 Find out which season suits you best here!